 Benefits of Folate & Folic Acid

 Folic acid aids in the development of the human body.
 It plays an important part in producing DNA, healthy brain function, and numerous other bodily functions.
-Folic acid is also helpful in reducing birth defects, kidney disease, and, in combination with Vitamins B6 and B12, the risk of developing vision loss associated with age.
+Folic acid is also helpful in supporting healthy birth and kidneys and, in combination with Vitamins B6 and B12, reduce the risk of developing age-related eye health issues.
 In recent science, these B vitamins proved to reduce the levels of homocysteine in the blood, a protein associated with a higher risk for several different eye health concerns, including age-related eye health issues and retinal blood vessel integrity.

 The new & improved EyePromise Restore now includes these important nutrients.
 Learn more about the updated formula.